goabstract/Marketing-for-Engineers/README.md

 * [Everything You Wanted to Know About Email CTA Buttons](https://explore.reallygoodemails.com/everything-you-wanted-to-know-about-email-cta-buttons-98807ab98806) by Really Good Emails.
 * [Best Practices for Buttons: The User Experience of colors](https://uxplanet.org/best-practices-for-buttons-b7048479d440) by Luca Longo.
 One more short read to help you choose your CTA button.

-You can work really hard and get a lot of traffic or trial signups.
-But if your onboarding experience and converting users to customers suck, you will lose the game.

 ## :fearful: Cold Email Marketing